charnekin/api/README.md

             close main menú

+/js/api/mobile.js

+    --- Mobile.OS
+          returns Operating System of Device

+    --- Mobile.OSVersion;
+          returns Operating System Version

+    --- Mobile.DeviceModel;
+          returns Model of Device

+* In this class you can especify different actions depending the kind of OS used.

 ****************************************************************************************
   IN THE NEXT UPDATE SOON
 ****************************************************************************************
-- Mobile class for control cordova load and usefull methods for handle terminal type / OS preferences
-- PHP Json Dispatcher for dummies (for server emulate)
+- Json Dispatcher for local dummies (server emulate)
-- JSON class for easiest ajax control
+- JSON class for easiest ajax and local data use
 - JSON class for handle errors
 - PopUp class for easiest popups launch
-- Tablet class to add exclusive functionality for tablets